dusanb94/mainflux/authn/README.md

 - API key - keys issued upon the user request
 - recovery key - password recovery key

+Each authentication key is represented and distributed by the corresponding [JWT](jwt.io).
 User keys are issued when user logs in.
 Each user request (other than `registration` and `login`) contains user key that is used to authenticate the user.
 API keys are similar to the User keys.
 The main difference is that API keys have configurable expiration time.
 If no time is set, the key will never expire.
 For that reason, API keys are _the only key type that can be revoked_.
 Recovery key is the password recovery key.
 It's short-lived token used for password recovery process.

 For in-depth explanation of the aforementioned scenarios, as well as thorough understanding of Mainflux, please check out the [official documentation][doc].